Today, I’m feeling grumpy.

 So I did.

-And then I started to become OBSESSED with it.
+And then I started to become OBSESSED with it (as my brain naturally tends to do.)

 After a few days, I realized that the more time I spent on it, the more energized I felt (which probably means I’m heading in the right direction.)
 I found myself staying up super late working on it and jumping out of bed super early to continue working on it.